 Being able to communicate non-financial data with stakeholders is an essential part of investor relations and leads to debates within organisations over the criteria to use to choose which ESG ratings agency to work with.
 Companies must weigh up the importance of the credibility of the agency, the effect the result has on investors and other criteria.

 Ghislain Boyer also confirmed that climate change policy is by far the most pressing topic for investors when communicating with companies in which they invest or are looking to invest.
-He warned organisations to prepare to answer questions in this area at their AGM
+He warned organisations to prepare to answer questions in this area at their AGM.

-The importance of not only collecting data but also formulating KPIs that make a real difference to the sustainability of a company cannot be underestimated.
+ConclusionThe importance of not only collecting data but also formulating KPIs that make a real difference to the sustainability of a company cannot be underestimated.
 The panel discussed the notion that businesses must go beyond a check-box exercise and show real commitment to ESG and other areas of CSR.
+And being able to communicate both strategies and results to investors, financial institutions and other stakeholders is key to a successful sustainability plan.
+To find out more about these topics, as well as the limitations of Excel to collect data and the ways to improve the quality of data collection, watch the full webinar on demand. |

 Related articles